Skip to main content

 Northwestern University Office of Risk Management has outlined the Safe Driver Program to serve as a guide to promote the safety of drivers and passengers when vehicles are used on University business.
 The program outlines the eligibility, requirements, and responsibilities of those who drive on behalf of the University.

+The University's Auto Insurance Program covers all authorized Students, Staff and Faculty when operating University vehicles on University business.
 In consideration of being authorized to drive a University vehicle, all Faculty, Staff, and Students must complete a Safe Driver Application.
 Applicants will be subject to MVR review and may be subject to completing the Defensive Driving Course.
-The University will conduct annual and frequent checks if at-risk behaviors are identified.
-Authorized drivers will be monitored for regular compliance with the procedures, policies and rules in the Safe Driver Program.

 List of Certified Student Drivers

-Who needs to complete the Safe Driver application?
+Who is required to fill out the Safe Driver application?

 • Students, Faculty, & Staff